Put PDFs in Their Place with PDF Services

 Terminal’s File menu contains an option named Secure Keyboard Entry.
 It’s turned off by default, but you may have enabled it at some point, thinking it would make Terminal more secure.
 That it does, but at the cost of some compatibility.
 Basically, this option makes it impossible for other applications to detect or record what you type in Terminal.
 If Terminal is running, you’ll run into problems with Adobe applications and Keyboard Viewer.

 The fix is easy—just make sure you don’t select Terminal’s File: Secure Keyboard Entry menu option.
-If you’d like to learn more about this feature’s extremely technical specifics, read rentzsch.com’s
+If you’d like to learn more about this feature’s extremely technical specifics, read rentzsch.com’s very thorough write-up.

 Protect Your Laptop with Personalization